 The sight of a traditional clockwork metronome ticking away can dredge up memories of endless piano scale rehearsals in Aunt Mary’s parlor, but metronomes have come a long way since then.
 Modern electronic metronomes don’t just provide precise timekeeping; they also provide visual, auditory, and sometimes tactile cues for practicing and performing musicians.

-If you’re in the market for a new metronome, whether for a beginning piano student or a seasoned cover band, we invited you to check out the top five contenders listed above.
+If you’re in the market for a new metronome, whether for a beginning piano student or a seasoned cover band, we invite you to check out the top five contenders.
 If you’d like to learn more about the world of metronomes, continue reading our in-depth shopping guide.

 Invented around the turn of the 19th century, the first metronomes were complex mechanical clockworks.
 Many composers were opposed to the idea of regulating the performance tempo of their music, believing that it would limit freedom of expression and interpretation.
 But a few composers, most notably Ludwig van Beethoven, embraced the idea of using a metronome to suggest a preferred tempo.